lucidarch/docs/content/features/_index.md

 public function handle(Request $request)
 ```

-This method is called automatically when running `$this->serve(Feature::class)` and it goes through Laravel's IoC to resolve dependencies.
+This method is called automatically when running `$this->serve(Feature::class)` or `$this->serve(new Feature())` and it goes through Laravel's IoC to resolve dependencies.
 In this example we included the `Request` class to be resolved so that we can access it and pass input to *Jobs*. `Request` could've been any other class in the application that can be resolved using IoC.

 ```php
 public function handle(MyCustomClass $mcc)